 As a clinical and professional supervisor I work from a collaborative and supportive framework to facilitate the growth of the therapist.
 I draw on critical reflexive practice where the supervisee moves beyond reflection to engagement in self-care and development as a professional.
 A focus on the praxis issues of practice-to-theory/theory-to-practice encourages the therapist to maintain a best-practice model drawing on evidence-based and practice-based evidence informed approaches.

 My professional focus is in the areas of psychosexual therapy, sexuality, and gender.
-My theoretical orientation draws on an integrative model of solution-focussed approaches, cognitive-behaviour therapy, person-centred, and existential approaches to therapy.
+My theoretical orientation draws on an integrative model of solution-focused approaches, cognitive-behaviour therapy, person-centered, and existential approaches to therapy.
 I also utilise creative therapeutic approaches including storytelling, therapeutic photography, and clay/play dough.
 As a public health specialist and experienced community practitioner I also supervise health promotion, welfare and community development workers.